p-rivero/lcc/src/CESC16.md

     1, 1, 0,  /* T * (pointer) */
     0, 1, 0,  /* struct */
     1,  // little_endian
-    1,  // mulops_calls     0 if the hardware implements multiply, divide, and remainder
+    2,  /* mulops_calls     0 if the hardware implements multiply, divide, and remainder
+                            1 if only MUL/DIV are calls, 2 if MUL/DIV and variable shifts are calls */
     0,  // wants_callb      0 if the front-end is responsible for implementing functions that return structs 0,  // wants_argb       0 if the front-end is responsible for implementing arguments that are structs 0,  // left_to_right    0 if arguments are evaluated and presented to the back-end right to left